 The project is presenting the Lithuanian capital of the last quarter of the 18th century and the second half of the 19th century.
 The story of its inhabitants evokes history and invites you to get to know the old city directly.
-This year, residents of Vilnius and guests to the city will be able to visit the specially designed pavilion and see a unique model of the Old Town.
-The interactive model will allow you to see the changes in the city’s topography and buildings, as well as its demographic, social and cultural development.
+This year, residents of Vilnius and guests to the city is able to visit the specially designed pavilion and see a unique model of the Old Town.
+The interactive model allows you to see the changes in the city’s topography and buildings, as well as its demographic, social and cultural development.
 Discover the story bank in Pavilion: Vilnius 200 Years Ago.

 However, the past had to be reconstructed from fragments – photographers captured reality, but they chose exceptional places, moments and events.
 It wasn’t easy to form a true picture of everyday life from those photographs alone.
 The model of the city restores old Vilnius in great detail, making it possible to analyse its development and changes.
 Residents of Vilnius and guests to the city can now carefully study what their favourite places, Old Town streets and tourist attractions looked like a couple of hundred years ago.
 Exhibits and previously untold thematic stories about the city and life back in the day will allow you to look at Vilnius through the eyes of its past inhabitants.